How to make money as a kid: what you need to know

 Washing cars requires a bit more manual labor.
 You’ll also have to invest in some cleaning supplies.
 But if you like working outside and don’t mind getting dirty, handwashing cars are a great side hustle for kids.

 There are a few ways to do this.
 The first is by holding a cash wash event.
-You get some friends to help you out and hold up signs around the neighborhood.
+You get friends to help you and hold up signs around the neighborhood.
 The event could be a Saturday or Sunday afternoon when you and your friends try to wash as many cars as possible during that time.

 Alternatively, you can wash cars on your own by building a steady customer base.
 Again, your neighbors are the best place to start.